mbyakow/comunee-backend/README.md

 ## Overview

 * This project provides API for consumption.
-* This API powers Communie frontend, which is also an open source project.
+* This API powers Comunee frontend, which is also an open source project.

 ## Tech stack